ctirouzh/tiny-url/README.md

 # Tiny-URL
-This is a url shortener service using golang, gin frame work, cassandra database, and redis cache.
+This is a url shortener service using golang, gin framework, cassandra database, and redis cache.
 You can find more details in https://tinyurl.com/bj4bne99.

 Install Docker & Go (>1.13)